peterheard01/logic-room/_posts/how-to-architect-enterprise-single-page-applications-part-1/2017-5-25-how-to-architect-enterprise-single-page-applications-part1.md

 It can be used by novices and pros.
 The ideas are simple, the effects can be profound.

-Part 1 will discuss 3 ideas which form a basic level of understanding needed to achieve scale in the often confusing world of JavaScript browser applications.
+Part 1 will discuss 3 ideas which form a basic level of understanding needed to achieve scale, in the often confusing world of JavaScript browser applications.
+It has 3 sections:

 - The Baseline of Application Design : Responsibilities
 - A History of MV* Whatever